 The front piece of this pattern is great for using up scraps!
 Especially the inside one that doesn’t necessarily have to match the outside.
 I also like to cut the waistbands in all one color (black) to make batch cutting much faster!

-Almost all the fabrics I used were from Flying Pig Fabrics.
-The Cotton Lycra is so soft and comfortable, with the perfect amount of structure and recovery to not have a saggy butt at the end of the day!
+Almost all the fabrics I used were Cotton Lycra.
+Good quality Cotton Lycra is so soft and comfortable, with the perfect amount of structure and recovery to not have a saggy butt at the end of the day!